Have you ever had difficulties with finding inspiration for your photography?

 42. Jeff Kerby

 Jeff Kerby’s wildlife photography is what brought his name to National Geographic.
-The Gelada monkeys in Ethiopia were his models for this.
+He photographed the Gelada monkeys in Ethiopia for his assignment.

 Drone and aerial photography is also common in his work, and he uses it to stand out from the ‘sky crowd’.